BY-LAWS OF THE EASTERN PSYCHOLOGICAL ASSOCIATION, INC.

 [a] The Board of Directors may recommend at the Annual Meeting, for the approval of the Membership, changes in the amount of dues and Guest fees for the next fiscal year.

 [b] Dues shall be payable on or before January 15th of the fiscal year.
-Non-payment of dues by a Member for two (2) consecutive years shall constitute automatic resignation.
+Non-payment of dues by a Member for three (3) consecutive years shall constitute automatic resignation.
+Non-payment of dues by a Fellow for three (3) consecutive years shall constitute forfeiture of Fellow status and future eligibility.

 2. DUES EXEMPTION:

-[a] Wives, husbands, and children of Members when introduced by the Member upon registration at a Meeting of the Association shall have the privileges of Guests without payment of guest fees.
+[a] Parents, spouses/domestic partners, and children of Members when introduced by the Member upon registration at a Meeting of the Association shall have the privileges of Guests with payment of a nominal guest fee.

 [b] Life Members shall be exempt from dues but shall be encouraged to make financial contributions to the Association.
 They shall retain all the rights and privileges of Members of the Association.

-I. The Association may by vote of two-thirds of the Members present and voting at any Meeting adopt such By-Laws or amendments to By-Laws as are consistent with the Association's Certificate of Incorporation and are deemed necessary for the management of the affairs of the Association, provided a full statement of the proposed By-Laws or amendments to By-Laws has been mailed to the last known addresses of all Members not less than fifteen (15) days prior to the date of the Meeting.
+1. The Association may by vote of two-thirds of the Members present and voting at any Meeting adopt such By-Laws or amendments to By- Laws as are consistent with the Association's Certificate of Incorporation and are deemed necessary for the management of the affairs of the Association, provided a full statement of the proposed By-Laws or amendments to By-Laws has been sent to the last known addresses of all Members not less than fifteen (15) days prior to the date of the Meeting.

-2. By-Laws or amendments to By-Laws may also be adopted by mail ballot.
-In this case, the Executive Officer shall establish a suitable deadline for the return of ballots and send by first class mail a copy of the proposed changes to the last known address of each Member.
+2. By-Laws or amendments to By-Laws may also be adopted by electronic ballot.
+In this case, the Executive Officer shall establish a suitable deadline for the return of ballots and send by email a copy of the proposed changes to the last known email address of each Member.
 Changes shall be adopted if two-thirds of the Members responding are in favor of the proposed changes.

-4. Resolutions relating to any position to be taken by the Association shall be decided by a mail ballot of the Membership.
+4. Resolutions relating to any position to be taken by the Association shall be decided by an electronic ballot of the Membership.
 A referendum may be initiated in one of three (3) ways:

 [a] action of the Board of Directors,